Fiona-T/knot-art/README.md

     - Automatic – future pushes to GitHub will mean Heroku automatically builds a new version of the app with the pushed changes
     - Manual – the app is not automatically updated with future pushes to GitHub but these can be manually made if needed.
     - click Deploy Branch.
 I deployed using Manual.
 The logs will show the dependencies and requirements being installed.
 When done, the page will refresh and say “Your app was successfully deployed” with a View button.

+*To do the above steps 3 and 4 through the command line instead:*
+- use command `heroku login -i` and enter you username and password when prompted.
+You will see confirmation in the terminal that you are logged in.
+- if you are not sure of the app name, you can find this using the command `heroku apps` which will list them.
+Use your app name in each step below where `knot-art` is used
+- Set the remote for the app on heroku using command `heroku git:remote -a knot-art`.
+You should see confirmation that the remote has been set to the heroku remote for that app.
+- Push to heroku to do the deployment, using command `git push heroku main` (when you push to the repo on github you will use command `git push origin main`)
+- You will see the build log in the terminal and after it has completed it will confirm the deployment was done, with the version number and the url for the website

+*The rest of the process is the same regardless of whether the deployment was done through Heroku dashboard or via the command line:*

-5. Click the View button to view the app – it opens in a new window.
+5. In Heroku, Click the Open app (or View button if still in the Deploy tab in Heroku) to view the app – it opens in a new window.
 For the initial deployment the static and media files have not been used but the database information should be there.

 #### To add AWS for hosting static and media files:
 If you don't have an account, create one, if you do log in.